Marmot Trestles Elite Eco 20 - Women's Review

 The Elite Eco is a roomy and comfortable bag with soft feeling liner materials.
 We'd throw this in the car for our weekend camping trips in warm weather.

 The Trestles exceeds in the comfort department.
-It is the most comfortable of the three synthetics we tested.
+It is the most comfortable of the synthetic models we tested.
 It has a relaxed, roomy "mummy" shape that you can move around in freely, and there's extra room to layer up when it's cold.
 We also like that this back has two zippers, one full length and one short, 15-inch zipper that allows you to fold down the front of the bag to free your arms if you want to read a book or move around more, or for extra ventilation on hot nights.
 We also really like the feel of this bag's materials — they are very soft.

 We've already mentioned the zippers on both sides, and the soft liner materials which add comfort.
 We also like the small stash pocket for storing things we may need in the night like a headlamp.
 It's also great that this bag comes with a compression sack to make the Trestles more packable.
-We prefer bags with simple features like the Egret to save weight.
+We prefer bags with simple features to save weight.

 At a great price, the Trestles Elite Eco 20 is a good choice for comfortable car camping.
 It will keep you warm at or above freezing temperatures but is not as warm as it's 20-degree rating.
 Weighing in at 2.75 pounds we would not recommend carrying this long distances, but its synthetic materials will help keep you warm in damp climates even when it gets wet.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More